-By letter posted to the docket January 27, 2015, you petitioned the Federal Aviation Administration (FAA) for an exemption.
-The exemption would allow the petitioner to operate an unmanned aircraft system (UAS) to conduct aerial photography and videography of real estate property.
+By letter posted to the public docket June 3, 2015, you petitioned the Federal Aviation Administration (FAA) for an exemption.
+The petitioner requested to operate an unmanned aircraft system (UAS) to conduct aerial photography and videography.

 See Appendix A for the petition submitted to the FAA describing the proposed operations and the regulations that the petitioner seeks an exemption.